 Why You Need to Visit the Barbican Conservatory

-I don’t know about you, but when I think of a traditional English garden, I think of country-house escapes with dainty flowers and pristine topiary.
+We don’t know about you, but when we think of a traditional English garden, we instantly think of country-house escapes with dainty flowers and pristine topiary.
 Yawn.

 Well, forget all that because the Barbican’s Botanical Garden turns that all on its head – and that’s exactly why you’ll love it so much.